This page is for my buildings which dont really fit in with my more mainstream buildings although I quite use the quite often in 20th century games!

 Greek Town base

-More shots of the bases
+More photos of the Greek town

 And some more shots of the details on each of the bases from different angles.
 The nice trees in the pictures are from Sam trees and you can find a review of these on the Reviews page on this site.

-The second Greek Town base
+The second Greek town base

 The second base of the town although it was designed to be a stand alone piece.
-Both were based on 3mm mdf and are able to be used as BUAs(towns) in FOG or DBMM and maybe DBA?.
+Both were based on 3mm mdf and are able to be used as BUAs(towns) in FOG or DBMM and maybe DBA.

 Both Greek town bases